Actindo-AG/Documentation/PIM/API/01_Overview.md

 An API response is a reply to an API call.
 In other words, for every request body sent, a response body is returned.

-In the *Actindo Core1 OpenAPI*, the response body contains a JSON object, which always includes the boolean field `"success"` indicating if the request has been successful (`true`) or has failed (`false`).
+In the *Actindo Core1 OpenAPI*, the response body contains a JSON object, which always includes the boolean field `"success"` indicating whether the request has been successful (`true`) or has failed (`false`).

 In a successful call, the response includes the information requested or the details of the resources created, edited, or deleted.
 In an unsuccessful call, the response includes an error code and at least a brief description of the reason why the call failed.